 There are opportunities for sharing the lessons learned through regional policy modelling and learning networks, such as the NTD modelling consortium.
-WHO AFRO will need to play a greater role in coordinating the generation and dissemination of key lessons learned across countries to optimize programme implementation.
+WHO Regional Office for Africa will need to play a greater role in coordinating the generation and dissemination of key lessons learned across countries to optimize programme implementation.